SkylineCommunications/dataminer-docs/connector-help/connector_help/Harris_Selenio_DEM1.md

 # Harris Selenio DEM1

 The **Harris Selenio DEM1** is one of the types of cards that can be slotted into a Harris Selenio Chassis.
-This driver contains a full overview of all the data available in such a card.
+This connector contains a full overview of all the data available in such a card.
 Specifically, it contains information for Audio, Video and Data Decoding.

 ## About

-The information displayed in this driver is divided over different pages.
+The information displayed in this connector is divided over different pages.
 The displayed information and settings of each page are described in the "Usage" section of this document.

-The different **versions** of the driver tie in with the firmware version of the card the driver supports.
+The different **versions** of the connector tie in with the firmware version of the card the connector supports.
 The format "X.X.X.Y" is used, where "X.X.X" corresponds to the firmware version of the card and "Y" corresponds to the specific driver iteration for this firmware.
-(E.g. *5.0.28.2* means the driver is the second iteration for firmware *5.0.28.*)
+(E.g. *5.0.28.2* means the connector is the second iteration for firmware *5.0.28.*)

 The current version is *1.0.36.1.*